 Other infectious diseases

-Water-borne, food-borne and other infectious diseases (including tuberculosis, typhoid, measles and hepatitis) are prevalent, with more serious outbreaks sometimes occurring.
+Water-borne, food-borne and other infectious diseases (including tuberculosis, typhoid, measles and hepatitis) occur, with more serious outbreaks sometimes occurring.
 In January 2014, there were two outbreaks of trichinosis in the Plovdiv area.
 Trichinosis is a parasitic disease caused by eating undercooked or raw infected pork or wild game.

 - In rural areas, boil drinking water or drink bottled water.